Rainbow flag (LGBTQ): Gaysper

 Gaysper is an LGBTQ symbol based on the ghost emoji "👻" with a rainbow flag background.
 It gained popularity in Spain from April 2019 after a tweet from the official account of the far-right party Vox, after which a multitude of users belonging to the LGBTQ movement began to use it as a symbol.
 The icon has established itself as an example of the phenomenon of reappropriation of elements of the anti-LGBTQ discourse in contemporary society through social networks.

 Rainbow crossings

-Beginning in the 2010s, cities around the world have begun installing rainbow crossings to celebrate the LGBTQ community, many of which have been made permanent in cities such as Seattle, Paris, San Francisco and Sydney.